 Encoding and decoding functions

-You can use the functions in this category to implement data encoding and decoding requirements in OceanBase Database.
+You can use the functions in this category to encode and decode data in OceanBase Database.

-Functions for handling NULL values are used to process NULL values in parameters.
-For most functions, if the input parameter is NULL, the function returns NULL.
-In this case, you can use the NVL function to return a non-NULL value.
-For example, if the commission_pct column in a table that records commissions contains NULL, the expression NVL(commission_pct, 0) returns 0; if commission_pct is not NULL, it returns the actual commission value.
+Null value-related functions are used to handle null values in parameters.
+For most functions, if the input parameter is a null value (NULL), the return value is also NULL.
+In this case, you can use the NVL function to return a non-null value.
+For example, if the commission_pct column in a table that records commissions is a null value (NULL), the expression NVL(commission_pct, 0) returns 0.
+If the value of commission_pct is not NULL, the actual commission value is returned.

 Hierarchical functions